datarobot-community/datarobotx-idp/.github/pull_request_template.md

-# This repository is public.
-Do not put here any private DataRobot or customer's data: code, datasets, model artifacts, .etc.

 ## Summary

 ## Rationale

+### Note: This repository is public.
+Do not put here any private DataRobot or customer's data: code, datasets, model artifacts, etc.